 Before/After Making a Big Change to Functionality or Hosting Environments

-Conducting an SEO Technical Audit before you make a major change to your website can help determine if any other changes need to be made in tandem.
+Conducting an SEO Website Technical Audit before you make a major change to your website can help determine if any other changes need to be made in tandem.
 You can think of this as preemptive discovery.
 In addition, it is a good practice to conduct a full SEO/Website audit after you’ve made a big change.
-A big change can be a new feature, a change in plugins, a change in the hosting environment, etc.
+A big change can be a new feature, a change in plugins, a change in website hosting services, etc.

 When You Notice Poor Page Load Speed

 Page Speed seems to be a common theme on the tongues of SEO professionals.
 This is because website visitors are impatient.
 Remember back in the early days, back when Netscape Navigator was the browser of choice and we all connected via dial-up connections?
 Back then, people expected to wait minutes for a website to load.
 Now, you’re hard-pressed to make a visitor wait seconds.

 - Nearly 50% of users will leave a website (and won’t return) if it takes more than 3 seconds to load

 If your site is not performing at optimal speed, it’s time for an SEO audit.

 Regularly Scheduled Audits